 Datasets referencing dataflows should not use incremental refresh.
 Refreshes to dataflows are generally performant, so incremental refreshes shouldn't be necessary.
 If refreshes take too long, consider using the compute engine, or DirectQuery mode.

 A dataflow can be consumed in the following three ways:

-Create a linked entity from the dataflow to allow another dataflow author to use the data
+Create a linked table from the dataflow to allow another dataflow author to use the data

 Create a dataset from the dataflow to allow a user to utilize the data to create reports